Table of Contents

 - Visible during cell division.

-- Sub-metacentric: Centromere slightly off-center, one short and one long arm.
+- Sub-metacentric: Centromere slightly away from the middle, one short and one long arm.

-- Acrocentric: Centromere close to the end, one very short and one very long arm.
+- Acrocentric: Centromere close to one end, one very short and one very long arm.

 11. Microbodies